-Dissolved color is measured on a comparative scale that uses standard chloroplatinate dyes and is designated as a color unit or ptu.
+Dissolved color is measured on a comparative scale that uses standard chloro-platinate dyes and is designated as a color unit or ptu.
 Lakes with color below 10 ptu are very clear, 10 to 20 ptu are slightly colored, 20 to 40 ptu are lightly tea colored, 40 to 80 ptu are tea colored and greater than 80 ptu indicates highly colored waters.
 Generally the majority of New Hampshire lakes have color between 20 to 30 ptu.
-The 1996 seasonal average dissolved color for participating NH LLMP lakes was 27.1 ptu with a range of 3.4 to 111.7 ptu.